-- General Work Permit- required for any work to be performed that is identified as non-routine maintenance work with safety and environmental hazard potential, e.g. high pressure water jetting, removal of handrails/gratings/fixed ladders, pressure testing (all situations), any work involving spraying pesticides or insecticides, and any work being conducted at the Slipway including the launch and retrieval of vessels from the Slipway.
+- General Work Permit- required for any work to be performed that is identified as non-routine maintenance work with safety and environmental hazard potential, e.g. high pressure water jetting, removal of handrails/gratings/fixed ladders, pressure testing (all situations), any work involving spraying pesticides or insecticides, and any work being conducted at the Slipway including crane operations and the launch and retrieval of vessels.

 - Hot Work Permit – required for any work to be performed that will cause or has the potential to provide an ignition source.
 Hot work activities include: soldering irons, grinding, welding (cutting and burning), use of hydraulic power or air powered metal cutting and work involving open flames.
 Note: A hot work permit is not required for hot work in the workshop area unless the work is related to a storage of tanker/vessel (confined space).

 - Permission to Immobilise – required for all vessels immobilising main engine machinery or thrusters that will impair a vessels manoeuvrability in order to depart a berth.
 Also there is an updated form for permission to mobilise below.

 - Slipway Spray Painting Permit – required for any spray painting work at the Slipway.